ginstrom/paladin-novel/manuscript/chapter-07.md

 ***

 Three weeks after finding the valley, Gond, Lira and Pell were out hunting.
 When Pell started down what appeared to be a clear trail, Gond's hand shot out, stopping him.
-Bird calls had shifted to warning silence, and something prickled along his spine.
-He felt his attention drawn down the trail.
+Bird calls had shifted to warning silence, and his shoulders tensed as if invisible hands had gripped them.
+The hair on his arms stood on end.

 "Wait."